 There are numerous Comprehensive Plan Goals and Policies that are applicable to this request.
-The narrative provided by the applicant identifies those goals and policies in detail, and they have also been identified in the attached decision document.
+The narrative provided by the applicant identifies those goals and policies in detail, and they have also been identified in the decision document attached to the Ordinance.